tanhuy998/context-js/README.md

   id = ++this.constructor.count;
 }

-class CutomeHandler extends ContextHandler {
+class CustomHandler extends ContextHandler {

   // dependency injection
   // the pipeline will call the handle method